 Although our revolutionary reactor can use both wood and several different types of energy crops, including wheat straw, maize stover and even bamboo, the key is to produce energy from a crop that is fast growing on land not suitable for food production while capturing as much CO2 from the atmosphere as possible.
 This is possible by using the following plants in our new patented reactor:

 Elephant grass grows on marginal land that is cheap to lease and not suitable for food production.
 Some of the CO2 the grass captures from the atmosphere while growing, remains in the soil.
-When the fuel is burned, it is only releasing the rest of the CO2 that was captured from the atmosphere a few months ago.
+When the fuel is burned, it is only releasing CO2 that was captured from the atmosphere a few months ago.
 Not millions of years ago like fossil fuels, or decades ago like wood pellets.
 The net contribution of CO2 from our fuel to the atmosphere from year 1 to year 2 is therefore negative.
 For each completed cycle of burning and growing, less and less CO2 will reside in the atmosphere, because more and more is deposited in the soil.
 This makes our fuel the world's first commercially viable CO2 negative energy.

 We plan to create new jobs, especially in developing countries, by growing our elephant grass on plantations around the world with a production plant nearby.